Daniel J. Dysart

-Danny Dysart is a partner in the firm’s litigation group.
+Danny Dysart is a partner in the firm’s Litigation Section.
 Danny has litigated and tried several high-profile and high-impact cases throughout the Gulf Coast.
 His cases involve personal injury, products liability, breach of contract, unfair trade practices, redhibition, Jones Act, RICO, Clean Air Act, Clean Water Act, and the Oil Pollution Act.

 Danny is a resident and native of St. Bernard Parish and also serves as an assistant district attorney and felony trial prosecutor in St. Bernard Parish.
 He is a board member and the vice chair of the St. Bernard Bar Association, a member of the New Orleans Bar Association, and a Louisiana District Attorney Association member.